mebsport/mebsport/README.md

 - 📝 I’m currently learning React and working in Visual Studio.
 - 🤝 I’m looking to work together with other developers.
 - ⚡ Fun fact: I am into everything online.
 Content creation, coding, etc.
+- If you want to learn more about me visit this link: [MARCELUSBROWN.COM](https://marcelusbrown.com/)
-- If you want to check out my photogtaphy visit this link: [Marcelus Captures](https://www.marcelus.photography/)
+- If you want to check out my photography visit this link: [Marcelus Captures](https://www.marcelus.photography/)

 ### Connect with me: